joemaidman/flub/README.md

 <b>```spy(target: any, functionName: string)```</b>

-A wrapper to spy on or stub an existing function or property of an object
+a wrapper to spy on or stub an existing function or property of an object

 <b>```andReturn(value: any)```</b>